Your FAFSA questions answered

 -

-There are three FAFSA deadlines: federal, state and college.
+There are three FAFSA deadlines: federal, state and college:

 - State: Each state has its own FAFSA deadline.
-The Federal Student Aid website lists each state’s individual deadline, some of which are as early as a few months after the application opens.
+The Federal Student Aid website lists each state’s deadline, some of which are as early as a few months after the application opens.

 - College: Each college has its own FAFSA deadline.
 Check with your school’s financial aid office or your school counselor to make sure that you stay on track.